Genital & Anal Hygiene

 • Change out of damp clothing

 This supports comfort and reduces irritation.
-It does not need to be complicated.
+No complicated routine required

-After masturbation, basic hygiene helps keep the body comfortable and irritation-free.
+• After masturbation, basic hygiene helps keep the body comfortable.

 • Gently washing hands and genitals with warm water